 It's important to note that formation of sludge in the intake system generally only happens on diesel engines that use excessive amounts of oil, regardless of the causes of the excessive consumption.
 Moreover, oil catch cans are not created equal, and therefore, they are only effective if they contain some kind of filter medium that can be replaced, and if their inlet/outlet ports and general configuration do not form a restriction in the crankcase ventilation system.

-In fact, some oil catch cans are nothing but empty canisters that may or may not contain a piece of steel mesh onto which the oil in the intake air is supposed to condense, this is why we recommend using a quality brand like Ryco Filters.
+In fact, some oil catch cans are nothing but empty canisters that may or may not contain a piece of steel mesh onto which the oil in the intake air is supposed to condense.
+This is why we recommend using a quality brand like Ryco Filters.
 Additionally, the inlet and outlet ports on some oil catch cans are less than half the diameter of the crankcase ventilation system hoses, a condition that usually renders the crankcase ventilation system useless because the configuration and/or diameter of the can’s ports destroys the vacuum the crankcase ventilation system needs to work.

 When it comes to the question of whether or not you need an oil catch can, the guiding principle should always be the amount of oil that the vehicle uses, or the amount of oil that is present in the inlet tract.
 It should be noted that it is very rare not to see an oily residue on the inlet tract walls of a diesel engine, and while it may sometimes appear to be excessive, this is usually the result of minute quantities of oil that escape past the seals of even new turbochargers.
 Therefore, unless there is liquid oil anywhere in the inlet tract, you do not need an oil catch can.

 However, if you are planning on buying a well-used, or high mileage diesel vehicle that does, or may consume excessive amounts of engine oil under certain operating conditions, fitting a well-made oil catch can from a reputable manufacturer may very well save you many thousands of dollars.
-By fitting such a device, you will be protecting both the catalytic converted and the diesel particulate filter against the effects of excessive hydrocarbon loads.
+By fitting such a device, you will be protecting both the catalytic converter and the diesel particulate filter against the effects of excessive hydrocarbon loads.

 It's important to remember that even the best oil catch cans are not fit-and-forget parts: the can needs to be inspected, drained, and cleaned out fairly regularly to get the best results.
 In addition, oil catch cans do not represent a lasting solution to excessive oil consumption.
 These devices are short to medium term solutions at best, and the best way to address excessive oil consumption issues is to address the underlying mechanical causes of the problem.